Kinga of Poland: Biography

 She was born in Esztergom, Kingdom of Hungary, the daughter of King Béla IV of Hungary and Maria Laskarina.
 She was a niece of Elizabeth of Hungary and great-niece of Hedwig of Andechs.
 Kinga's sisters were Margaret of Hungary and Jolenta of Poland.
 She reluctantly married Bolesław V ("the Chaste") and became princess when her husband ascended the throne as High Duke of Poland.
 Despite the marriage, the devout couple took up a vow of chastity.
 The marriage was largely arranged by, and the vow of chastity patterned after that of Bolesław's sister, Salomea of Poland.

 During her reign Kinga got involved in charitable works such as visiting the poor and helping the lepers.
 When her husband died in 1279, she sold all her material possessions and gave the money to the poor.
 She soon did not want any part in governing the kingdom which was left to her, and decided to become a Poor Clare nun in the monastery at Sandec (Stary Sącz).
 She would spend the rest of her life in contemplative prayer and did not allow anyone to refer to her past role as Grand Duchess of Poland.
-She died on 24 July 1292, aged 58.
+She died on 24 July 1292, aged 68.

-Veneration

-Pope Alexander VIII beatified Kinga in 1690.
+Alexander VIII beatified Kinga on 11 July 1690.
 In 1695, she was made chief patroness of Poland and Lithuania.
-On 16 June 1999, she was canonized by Pope John Paul II.
+The cause for her canonization was opened on 13 July 1741, and on 16 June 1999, she was canonized by Pope John Paul II.